microsoft/adaptivecards-templates/private-templates-service/README.md

-# Running the frontend and backend of Adaptive Cards CMS Client Locally
+# Running the frontend and backend of Adaptive Cards CMS Locally

 To run this web application locally, you must have the following installed on your system: